ryanbahniuk/sassaby/README.md

 ```

 #### declares
-Assert that the mixin makes a declaration of the given rule property pair.
+Assert that the mixin makes a declaration of the given rule-property pair.
 ```js
 assert.standaloneMixin('align-right(md)').declares('justify-content', 'flex-end');
 ```

 #### doesNotDeclare
-Assert that the mixin does not make a declaration of the given rule property pair.
+Assert that the mixin does not make a declaration of the given rule-property pair.
 ```js
 assert.standaloneMixin('align-right(md)').doesNotDeclare('text-align', 'right');
 ```